zulip/zulip/docs/documentation/user.md

 This means that you can contribute to the Zulip user documentation by just adding to or editing the collection of Markdown files under `templates/zerver/help`.
-If you have the Zulip development environment setup, you simply need to reload your browser on `http://localhost:9991/help/foo` to see the latest version of `foo.md` rendered.
+If you have the Zulip development environment set up, you simply need to reload your browser on `http://localhost:9991/help/foo` to see the latest version of `foo.md` rendered.